manoelpqueiroz/galactipy/README.md

 except for `remove-build`
 into a single command.

-### Use BDD for handling the development cycle
+### How to Handle the Development Cycle with BDD

-[Behaviour-driven development][ft15] is a software development paradigm in which domain language is used to describe the behaviour of the code.
+[Behaviour-driven development][ft17] is a software development paradigm in which domain language is used to describe the behaviour of the code.
 It emerged as a